Everything you need to know about Microsoft Power BI

 Introduction to Power BI?

-Gartner has recognized Microsoft as a Magic Quadrant Leader in analytics and business intelligence platforms for 13 consecutive year.
+Gartner has recognized Microsoft as a Magic Quadrant Leader in analytics and business intelligence platforms for 13 consecutive years.

-Power BI is a powerful business intelligence and Data Visualization tool by Microsoft of Power Platform family.
+Power BI is a powerful business intelligence and Data Visualization tool by Microsoft of the Power Platform family.
 In addition to Power BI, other components of Microsoft Power Platform are Power Apps, Power Automate, and Power Virtual Agents.

 The parts of Power BI

-Power BI features several elements that all work together and you can plan to choose any as per your budget, requirement or that fits your role most effectively.
+Power BI features several elements that all work together and you can plan to choose any as per your budget, requirement, or that fits your role most effectively.

 Power BI Desktop:

-This data model helps you to create interactive and impressive visuals that you can share as dashboards and reports within your website, Teams, SharePoint and many other apps within your organization.
+This data model helps you to create interactive and impressive visuals that you can share as dashboards and reports within your website, Teams, SharePoint, and many other apps within your organization.

 Available views in Power BI Desktop are: